ANALYSIS-Boeing 737 MAX freeze divides suppliers into haves and have-nots

 One worried U.S. Pacific Northwest supplier quickly called a Boeing contact after headlines predicted output cuts.
 "We are already under contract for parts," he said.
 "We have already bought material, we already have labor into it."

-His factory has 16 weeks to deliver a part to the 737 factory in Renton, south of Seattle, and Boeing in turn has 90 days to pay.
-"All of our costs are up front.
+His factory has 16 weeks to deliver a part to the 737 factories in Renton, south of Seattle, and Boeing, in turn, has 90 days to pay.
+"All of our costs are upfront.
 We have a lot invested," he said.
-The shutdown comes as the world's largest planemaker is urging suppliers to cut prices or give up a greater share of the after-sales market for parts and repairs - the focus of Boeing's own competing services business.
+The shutdown comes as the world's largest planemaker is urging suppliers to cut prices or give up a greater share of the after-sales market for parts and repairs - the focus of Boeing's own competing for a services business.

 One U.S.-based hardware supplier has watched its Boeing order backlog slide over the past six months, making 2020 sales forecasts difficult.
 Engine-makers have a silver lining, however.